MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 Let's look at the different steps of the project through the technical realisation point of view.

 ### Gas sensor conception
-The gas sensor designed for monitoring air uality is composed of two sensing elements.
+The gas sensor designed for monitoring air quality is composed of two sensing elements.
 Both are based on a combinaison of silicon substrate with tungsten trioxide nanoparticles, and allow to detect gas concentration regarding the variation of their conductivity.
 The sensor also integrate a temperature sensor, and only need a few mA to work.

 The sensor parts are described in the following schema :